shaishasag/pugi_serializer/README.md

 ## About defaults

 When reading from XML, some expected elements or attributes might not be present in the XML being read.
 What to do about it?
-In pugixml, reading the text of non-existing element or reading the value of non-existing attribute, will result in an empty string or 0 numberic value. pugi_serializer will behave the same, and when element or attribute is not found, the empty string or 0 will be assigned.
+In pugixml, reading the text of non-existing element or reading the value of non-existing attribute, will result in an empty string or 0 numeric value. pugi_serializer will behave the same, and when element or attribute is not found, the empty string or 0 will be assigned.

-If you want a  value different from empty string or 0 to be used as default,  pugi_serializer functions allow to pass a default value that will be returned if element/attribute were not found.
+If you want a  value different from empty string or 0 to be used as default, pugi_serializer functions allows to pass a default value that will be returned if element/attribute were not found.
 Using the Person object from the example above, suppose we decide that if no nickname attribute is provided, the value "no-nick" will be read:

 ```c++
 name_ser.attribute("nickname", person.m_nickname, "no-nick");